olenive/jsub/README.txt

 Installation

-For Julia installation instructions see:
+For Julia installation instructions see: http://julialang.org/downloads/platform.html To install the ArgParse package run Julia and enter

-To install the ArgParse package...
+Pkg.add("ArgParse")

 Running

-To run call the jsub.jl julia script, for example:
+To run, call the jsub.jl julia script, for example:

 julia jsub.jl --help